 - On the basis of the product type, the market has been classified into canned, frozen and fresh variants.
 Canned tuna presently exhibits a clear dominance in the market.

 - Based on the species, the market has been segmented into skipjack, yellowfin, albacore, bigeye and bluefin.
 Amongst these, skipjack accounts for the majority of the total market share.

-- Region-wise, Japan represents the largest consumer and third-largest producer of tuna around the world.
-Indonesia, Philippines, Taiwan P.C., Republic of Korea and Spain are the other key producers, while the USA and the Republic of Korea are the major consumers.
+- Region-wise, Japan represents the largest consumer and third-largest producer of tuna across the globe.
+Indonesia, the Philippines, Taiwan P.C., the Republic of Korea and Spain are the other key producers, while the USA and the Republic of Korea are the major consumers.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.

 IMARC’s information products include major market, scientific, economic and technological developments for business leaders in pharmaceutical, industrial, and high technology organizations.
 Market forecasts and industry analysis for biotechnology, advanced materials, pharmaceuticals, food and beverage, travel and tourism, nanotechnology and novel processing methods are at the top of the company’s expertise.